 “Like Sydney’s open sky, the design concept reflected an expansive feeling, as if it was an open-air venue, with a bright and comfortable lighting environment,” says Lighting Planners Associates.
 “The lighting system is adaptable to fit various situations and meets tight energy conservation guidelines in Australia.”

 The DR8 features a compact design that is ideally suited to the ceiling troughs of the Grand Ballroom.
 Special snoots fitted to the luminaires help to reduce glare and direct the light.
 Both the DR7 and DR8 spotlights can be focused wirelessly using a simple handheld remote controller from floor level, bypassing the need for mechanical lifts or long ladders.
 This reduces set up time and avoids the costs and dangers typically associated with manual adjustment.

 The Grand Ballroom can accommodate up to 850 guests for cocktail receptions and 500 guests for banquets.
-It can also be adapted for classroom, boardroom or theatre-style seating depending on the event.
-RCL’s innovating system allows non-technical staff to highlight table centrepieces or specific areas for an event, increasing the versatility of the space.
+It can also be adapted for classroom, boardroom or theater-style seating depending on the event.
+RCL’s innovative system allows non-technical staff to highlight table centerpieces or specific areas for an event, increasing the versatility of the space.